Harold and Maude: Release

+Home media

+The Criterion Collection released Harold and Maude for Region 1 on DVD and Blu-ray on June 12, 2012, including a collection of audio excerpts of Ashby from January 11, 1972, and of screenwriter Colin Higgins from January 10, 1979, a new video interview with Yusuf/Cat Stevens, a new audio commentary by Ashby biographer Nick Dawson and producer Charles B. Mulvehill, and a booklet which includes a new film essay by Matt Zoller Seitz.
+Exclusive to the Blu-ray edition are a new digital restoration of the film with an uncompressed monaural soundtrack and an optional remastered uncompressed stereo soundtrack.
+Other exclusives are a New York Times profile of Gordon from 1971, an interview from 1997 with Cort and cinematographer John Alonzo, and an interview from 2001 with executive producer Mildred Lewis.

+Reception

 Critical response

-Harold and Maude received mixed reviews, with several critics being offended by the film's dark humor.
-Roger Ebert, in a review dated January 1, 1972, gave the film one-and-a-half out of four stars.
+At the time of its release, Harold and Maude received mixed reviews, with several critics being offended by the film's dark humor.
+Roger Ebert gave the film one-and-a-half out of four stars.
 He wrote, "And so what we get, finally, is a movie of attitudes.
 Harold is death, Maude life, and they manage to make the two seem so similar that life's hardly worth the extra bother.
 The visual style makes everyone look fresh from the Wax Museum, and all the movie lacks is a lot of day-old gardenias and lilies and roses in the lobby, filling the place with a cloying sweet smell.
 Nothing more to report today.
 Harold doesn't even make pallbearer."

-Vincent Canby also panned the film, stating that the actors "are so aggressive, so creepy and off-putting, that Harold and Maude are obviously made for each other, a point the movie itself refuses to recognize with a twist ending that betrays, I think, its life-affirming pretensions."
+Vincent Canby of The New York Times also panned the film, stating that the actors "are so aggressive, so creepy and off-putting, that Harold and Maude are obviously made for each other, a point the movie itself refuses to recognize with a twist ending that betrays, I think, its life-affirming pretensions."